 Click to tweet this article to your friends and followers!

 Question: What's the quickest way to be a successful screenwriter?

-As a producer and former VP of Development for production companies based at Sony, Universal and Disney, I have had the privilege of working with award-winning writers, directors and actors.
+he said that always tell aspiring screenwriters there are not shortcuts to success and this old adage has been 've been reminded that there are no shortcuts to success again As a producer and former VP of Development for production companies based at Sony, Universal and Disney, I have had the privilege of working with award-winning writers, directors and actors.
 Through my experiences, I have found that there are neither shortcuts nor substitutes for having a GREAT writing sample.
 To land an agent or be considered for open writing assignments, you should actually have more than one.
 The most successful writers and filmmakers I know got to where they are by developing a strong body of writing material; and their success did not happen overnight.

 Judd Apatow, Aaron Sorkin, Matthew Weiner all worked diligently at their craft for years, continuing to hone their talents before they became famous.
 Fame only came about as a result of hard work and consistently turning out quality material.
 In the case of Matthew Weiner, he had written an amazing spec pilot called Mad Men over six years before it got made.
 While no networks were interested in doing period pieces at the time, the quality of the writing was so outstanding that it captured the attention of David Chase (the executive producer and creator of "The Sopranos").
 Matthew went on staff of The Sopranos and became one of the show's top writers.